thekvs/cpp-serializers/README.md

   -h, --help             show this help and exit
-  -l, --list             show list of supported serializers -i, --iterations arg   number of serialize/deserialize iterations -s, --serializers arg  comma separated list of serializers to test
+  -l, --list             show list of supported serializers -i, --iterations arg   number of serialize/deserialize iterations -s, --serializers arg  comma separated list of serializers to benchmark
 ```

 * Benchmark **all** serializers, run each serializer 100000 times: